- Skip to main content

 Business Research: Methods, Types & Examples

-Business research is a process of acquiring detailed information on all the areas of business and using such information to maximize the sales and profit of the business.
+Business research is the process of acquiring detailed information on all business areas and using such information to maximize the business’s sales and profit.
 Such a study helps companies determine which product/service is most profitable or in demand.
-In simple words, it can be stated as the acquisition of information or knowledge for professional or commercial purposes to determine opportunities and goals for a business.

-For example: A mobile company wants to launch a new model in the market.
-But they are not aware of what are the dimensions of a mobile that are in most demand.
-Hence, the company conducts business research using various methods to gather information, and the same is then evaluated, and conclusions are drawn as to what dimensions are most in demand.
+For example, a mobile company wants to launch a new model in the market but needs to be made aware of the dimensions of a mobile that are in most demand.
+Hence, the company conducts business research using various methods to gather information and to test market demand , which is then evaluated.
+Conclusions are drawn as to what dimensions are most in demand.

-This will enable the researcher to make wise decisions to position his phone at the right price in the market and hence acquire a larger market share.
+This will enable the researcher to make wise decisions about positioning his phone at the right price in the market and, hence, acquire a larger market share.

-Business research is a part of the business intelligence process.
-It is usually conducted to determine whether a company can succeed in a new region, to understand its competitors, or simply select a marketing approach for a product.
-This research can be carried out using steps in qualitative research methods or quantitative research methods.
+Business research is part of the business intelligence process.
+It is usually conducted to determine whether a company can succeed in a new region, understand its competitors, or select a marketing approach for a product.
+This research can be carried out using the research process steps in qualitative or quantitative research methods.

-Quantitative research methods are research methods that deal with numbers.
-It is a systematic empirical investigation using statistical, mathematical, or computational techniques .
+Quantitative research methods deal with numbers.
+They are systematic empirical investigations using statistical, mathematical, or computational techniques.
 Such methods usually start with data collection and then proceed to statistical analysis using various methods.
-The following are some of the research methods used to carry out business research.
+The following are some research methods used to conduct business research.

-Survey research is one of the most widely used methods to gather data, especially for conducting business research.
-Surveys involve asking various survey questions to a set of audiences through various types like online polls, online surveys, questionnaires, etc. Nowadays, most of the major corporations use this method to gather data and use it to understand the market and make appropriate business decisions.
+Survey research is one of the most widely used methods of gathering data, especially for conducting business research.
+Surveys involve asking various survey questions to a set of audiences through various types, such as online polls, online surveys, questionnaires, etc. Nowadays, most major corporations use this method to gather data and use it to understand the market and make appropriate business decisions.

-Various types of surveys, like cross-sectional studies , which need to collect data from a set of audiences at a given point of time, or longitudinal surveys which are needed to collect data from a set of audiences across various time durations in order to understand changes in the respondents’ behavior are used to conduct survey research.
-With the advancement in technology, surveys can now be sent online through email or social media .
+Various types of surveys, like cross-sectional studies , which need to collect data from a set of audiences at a given point in time, or longitudinal surveys, which need to collect data from a set of audiences across various time durations to understand changes in the respondents’ behavior, are used to conduct survey research.
+With technological advancement, surveys can now be sent online through email or social media .

 For example: A company wants to know the NPS score for their website i.e. how satisfied are people who are visiting their website.
 An increase in traffic to their website or the audience spending more time on a website can result in higher rankings on search engines which will enable the company to get more leads as well as increase its visibility.